 - Fast processing: 100% of orders will be shipped according to your chosen service level every day, or you don’t pay for that shipment.

 - Accurate orders: 100% of your orders will go out accurately.
 If they don’t, we pay for the shipment and pay you an error fee.

 These guarantees apply to every partner.
 They’re not dependent on a specific number of SKUs, certain size, or other details.
-You’re protected with no long-term contract requirement, no setup or account management fees, and high-quality security for every product and order.
+You’re protected with no long-term contract requirement, no setup fees, and high-quality security for every product and order.

 5. Ready to help you scale today

 Your warehouse provider should be a partner that helps you manage volatility in your supply chain and operations.
 While that often means responding quickly to disruptions and threats, it also includes taking advantage of key opportunities that arise.
 Your partner’s flexibility should be something you can leverage to grow.